karaelf33/document-index/README.md

 ## Caveats and Improvements
 ### If I were to start again, I would consider the following improvements:

-1:)Currently, when an exception occurs during the processing of a faulty file, it throws custom exceptions and the flow stop of the application.
+1:)Pay attention more for Flows: Currently, when an exception occurs during the processing of a faulty file, it throws custom exceptions and the flow stop of the application.
-Instead of completely stopping the flow while searching/saving files, it would be more effective to log the errors and return meaningful status codes to the client and continue the flow for other files.
+Instead of completely stopping the flow while searching/saving files, it would be more effective to just log the errors and return meaningful status codes to the client and continue the flow for other files.
 For instance, in the method [getDocumentFactory()](/src/main/java/com/example/documentindex/documents/factory/DocumentFactoryManagerImpl.java#L47) method.

 2:) Test-Driven Development (TDD): Especially Applying Test-Driven Development to the [calculateQueryMatchScoreInContent()](/src/main/java/com/example/documentindex/search/SearchServiceImpl.java#L11) method could have significantly reduced development effort.
 Writing tests before implementing the code helps clarify requirements, reduces debugging time, and ensures a more robust implementation.
 Consider adopting this approach for future development.
+If I were start again, I would follow the TDD especially for here.

 3:) Factory Design Pattern: It would have been beneficial to spend more time considering the Factory design pattern.
 Returning a dynamic DocumentFactory is a good idea, but it posed challenges when writing tests.